HOW TO FIX A FROZEN AIR CONDITIONER

 If the air is nice and cool with no more freezing you are good to go.
 If it does freeze up again you will want to turn the air conditioner OFF and turn the fan to ON and call the guys at Fenix Heating and Air Conditioning at 316-945-4842.
 We will do our best to get out ASAP and get you fixed up!

-EIGHT POSSIBLE REASONS YOUR AIR CONDITIONER IS FROZEN
+EIGHT POSSIBLE REASONS WHY YOU HAVE A FROZEN AIR CONDITIONER

 1 – Dirty Filter